Run-Away processing with hme NICs

 - Status changed from Feedback to Needs Patch

 ah thanks, I didn't check the link.
 Driver issues are outside our control.
 It might be fixed in FreeBSD 10.0, though not sure a driver that old gets much attention anymore.
 It'll need to be fixed upstream for us to have a fix.

-#4 Updated by Volker Kuhlmann almost 6 years ago
+#4 Updated by Volker Kuhlmann about 6 years ago

 I have this same problem.
 I am fairly certain it did not occur on pfsense 2.0.x (the last stable before 2.1).

 When the interface goes down once because the corresponding device is turned off (printer, wifi AP) or presumably simply unplugged, on re-plug the interface does a yoyo with php processes spiralling out of control.

 killall php gives relief for about 2 minutes.
 A reboot is required.